SeLite/SeLite.github.io/InstallFromSource.md

 ---

 # Get the source #
 You need SeLite source to get [AppsFrameworks](AppsFrameworks) and [PackagedScripts](PackagedScripts).
-You also need it to install development versions of [AddOns](AddOns).
+You also need it to install development versions of [Components](Components).
 Check the source out with a [GIT client](http://git-scm.com/downloads) (which makes receiving updates or managing local modifications easier).
 Alternatively, download [SeLite as a ZIP](https://github.com/SeLite/SeLite/archive/master.zip) and [SeLite SelBlocks Global as a ZIP](https://github.com/SeLite/SelBlocksGlobal/archive/master.zip).

 There are repositories for